jerrymhuang/jerrymhuang/README.md

 🔭 Currently a Postdoctoral Researcher at Rensselaer Polytechnic Institute (RPI).

-✨ Reseatch interest: Computational Cognitive Modeling, Simulation-Based Inference, and Bayesian Machine Learning.
+✨ Research interest: Simulation-Based Inference, Computational Cognitive Modeling, and Bayesian Machine Learning.

-⚡ I also lead the [Iris Collective](https://github.com/iris-collective), a creative research group for next-generation spatial intelligence in the built environment.
+⚡ Leading the [Iris Collective](https://github.com/iris-collective), a creative research group for next-generation spatial intelligence in the built environment.

 📫 If you are interested in collaboration or hiring me as a tenure-tracked faculty member, please contact me by [mail](aca.jerryh@gmail.com).